 Understanding the cause of your bus accident will offer insight into the bus driver and bus company’s liability in the crash.
 Determining which factors influenced the situation and who receives compensation following the crash involves a thorough investigation.

-Determining Who Is at Fault in a Bus Accident
+Determining Who Is at Fault in a Florida Bus Accident

 As mentioned previously, numerous parties may be found at fault in the event of a bus accident.
 Understanding who can be held liable for your accident is a key component of determining your case’s likelihood to stand up in court.
-If you partner with an attorney from the Dolman Law Group, one of our foremost concerns will center around establishing what happened during the crash and who was at fault for the accident.
+If you partner with an attorney from the Sibley Dolman Gipe Accident Injury Lawyers, PA, one of our foremost concerns will center around establishing what happened during the crash and who was at fault for the accident.

-The following parties may be held liable for your bus accident:
+The following parties may be held liable for your Florida bus accident:

 - The bus driver